-There are a number of private cemeteries of varying sizes located throughout Woodstock.
+There are several private cemeteries of varying sizes located throughout Woodstock.
 One of the larger ones is the River Street Cemetery located in the Village of Woodstock.
 Although all plots are not yet used, they are all under ownership.
-At this time there is no available land for expansion of the River Street Cemetery.
+Currently, there is no available land for expansion of the River Street Cemetery.

-Cemetery commissioners are encouraged to maintain municipally owned cemeteries so as to propagate grounds which are neat and orderly.
+Cemetery commissioners are encouraged to maintain municipally owned cemeteries to propagate grounds which are neat and orderly.